Analytical criteria for designing multiresonance filters in scattering systems, with application to microwave metasurfaces: APPLICATION TO MICROWAVE METAFURFACE FILTERS

 We start by studying a simple \emph{symmetric} second-order metasurface, in order to build some physical intuition on how a particular structural topology can be modeled by an effective circuit, to relate this circuit to the QNMT, and to derive design guidelines for transmission-zero placement.
 The metasurface, shown in \figref{Fig-double-background}(a), is formed by two planar metallic sheets sandwiched between three uniform dielectric layers.
-A square array (with period $a$) of narrow cross-like apertures in each metallic sheet creates a resonance, which can be modeled in the subwavelength limit ($a\ll\lambda$) as an effective shunt parallel $L_{a}C_{a}$ ($\equiv1/\omega_{a}^{2}$) to a plane wave incoming from free space with impedance $Z$.
+A square array (with period $a$) of narrow crosslike apertures is etched in each metallic sheet, so that the centers of the crosses are the same for all patterned sheets.
+Each aperture array creates a resonance, which can be modeled in the subwavelength limit ($a\ll\lambda$) as an effective shunt parallel $L_{a}C_{a}$ ($\equiv1/\omega_{a}^{2}$) to a plane wave incoming from free space with impedance $Z$.
 The inductance $L_{a}$ originates from the current flowing around the edge of the aperture, while the capacitance $C_{a}$ comes from the opposite-charge accumulation across facing sides of this narrow gap [see Fig.~\ref{Fig-double-background}(a)].
-The connected topology of the metallic sheets represents a short-circuit to an incident plane wave at long wavelengths (shunt $L_{a}$), leading to no transmission at zero frequency.
-Moreover, a longitudinal inductance $L_b$ couples the apertures on the two metallic sheets, corresponding both to first-order transmission-line effects of the thin dielectric layer and to the direct mutual inductance between the apertures (which, we remind, are always centered and facing each other).
+The connected topology of the metallic sheets represents a short circuit to an incident plane wave at long wavelengths (shunt $L_{a}$), leading to no transmission at zero frequency.
+Moreover, a longitudinal inductance $L_b$ couples the apertures on the two metallic sheets, corresponding both to first-order transmission-line effects of the thin dielectric layer and to the direct mutual inductance between the apertures.
 Finally, capacitance $C_{b}$ builds up between the two metallic sheets [see Fig.~\ref{Fig-double-background}(a)], which is an interesting feature that has an important consequence: it leads to the emergence, in series with the path of incident-wave propagation (longitudinally), of a parallel-resonant $L_{b}C_{b}$, which becomes an open circuit at the frequency $\omega_{b}=1/\sqrt{L_{b}C_{b}}$, thus leading to a zero in the transmission function.
 The final equivalent-circuit model is given in \figref{Fig-double-background}(b), corresponding to a passband filter with a finite-frequency zero.

-The transmission spectrum can be computed through $S_{21}=2V_{out}/V_{in}$~\cite{dimopoulos2011analog}, and with $y_{j}=Z\left(1/\omega L_{j}-\omega C_{j}\right)$ for $j=a,b$ we obtain:
+The transmission spectrum can be computed through $S_{21}=2V_{out}/V_{in}$~\cite{dimopoulos2011analog}, and with $y_{j}=Z\left(1/\omega L_{j}-\omega C_{j}\right)$ for $j=a,b$ we obtain